AEW News: Superstar Takes Shot At WWE After ‘NXT’ Beats ‘Dynamite’ In Ratings War

 Jericho’s comments appear to have been made in good jest, but it’s a further sign that both companies consider their counterpart to be competition.
 Of course, this victory for NXT will probably force Jericho to reconsider his claim that the WWE brand is the “minor leagues.”

-As noted by Wrestling Inc, the black and gold attracted 916,000 viewers for the go-home show before TakeOver: WarGames and Survivor Series.
+As noted by Wrestling Inc, the black and gold brand attracted 916,000 viewers for the go-home show before TakeOver: WarGames and Survivor Series.
 AEW wasn’t far behind, however, finishing 23,000 viewers shy of NXT with 893,000.

 However, both companies will be pleased with their respective viewership for the shows.
 While this marks a substantial increase for NXT, Dynamite‘s turnout remains relatively consistent with the numbers the show tends to draw on a weekly basis.